 This also means that there are religious festivals happening pretty much all the time.

 For me, it is usually the people that make or break a country.
 When people ask me why my favorite countries are Colombia, Spain and Romania then my answer is simple - the friendly, helpful, amazing people (or in Colombia's case the female people…).

-Whatever you are seeking from a South East Asian adventure, you will find at least a little piece of it in Malaysia.
+Whatever you are seeking from a backpacking adventure in Southeast Asia, you will find at least a little piece of it in Malaysia.
 From street food to Orang-utans to pristine beaches, and then back to street food, you will have an amazing time in Malaysia.

 Did you find our guide to the best things to do in Malaysia helpful?
 If so, let us know.
 Or maybe you missed out your personal best place in Malaysia?
 Well let us know that!

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for Malaysia, or if you’re low on time, get a quote from World Nomads now, our favorite travel insurance provider.